cfeenstra67/sqlauthz/README.md

 ## Using `sqlauthz` as a library

-_NOTE_: This API may change within major version 0

 If you want to embed `sqlauthz` within your application, you can also use it as a library.
 To do this, you must do three things:
 - Create an instance of `PostgresBackend`, passing in a `pg.Client` instance.
 - Call `compileQuery` to compile your query